-Social broadband tariffs are broadband packages offered voluntarily by internet service providers to support digital inclusion and social equality.
+Broadband social tariffs are broadband packages offered voluntarily by internet service providers to support digital inclusion and social equality.
 These packages are designed to provide affordable and accessible internet access to low-income individuals or households or those facing financial difficulties.
-Like all standard broadband packages, the speed and cost of social broadband tariffs vary between providers.
+Like all standard broadband packages, the speed and cost of broadband social tariffs vary between providers.
 To find a broadband social tariff that is best for you, simply check the relevant eligibility type box above, then filter by your preferred contract length or select your preferred internet provider.

-If you're currently under contract and eligible for a social broadband tariff, we recommend contacting your current Internet service provider to inquire about the availability of social broadband tariffs.
+If you're currently under contract and eligible for a broadband social tariff, we recommend contacting your current Internet service provider to inquire about the availability of social tariffs.
 Most ISPs offer this option as part of their commitment to digital inclusion and social equity.
-Generally, broadband providers do not impose early termination fees if you switch to a social broadband tariff mid-contract.
-If you are with TalkTalk, please note that they don't officially have a social broadband tariff; however, they do offer a six-month free tariff, which can be applied for via JobCentre Plus.
+Generally, broadband providers do not impose early termination fees if you switch to a broadband social tariff mid-contract.
+If you are with TalkTalk, please note that they don't officially have a social tariff; however, they do offer a six-month free tariff, which can be applied for via JobCentre Plus.